 All our first and last stops on the routes are within an hour or so's ride from Gouarec.
-However it may well be that your travel arrangement make that difficult and so we have a rather special alternative actually based on our own campsite, and that is a beautifully restored 1960's Notin caravan.
-As well as the convenience it does make for a very lovely stop and there are no extra costs involved.
+However it may well be that your travel arrangement make that difficult and so we have a rather special alternative actually based on our own campsite, and that is one of our beautiful Shepherd's huts.
+No shepherd ever slept in something like this;-) As well as the convenience it does make for a very lovely stop and there are no extra costs involved.

 First you have to get to our base in Gouarec but once there you are in our hands.
 You obviously get all the equipment routes, accommodation and back-up of all our holidays.
 As for food the price includes a continental breakfast in each hotel - i.e. coffee, hot chocolate or tea plus croissants, bread and jam (the best bit...).
 Otherwise you are free to eat where and when you like.
 Why do we do it like that?
 Well let's say you've cycled a morning and come across a lovely little restaurant at midday which gives you a 4-course meal including wine for 10-14 Euro (you'll pass places like this every day).
 Now there is no way you'll be able to eat another 4-course meal that evening!
 With any other cycling holiday company you will have such a meal waiting for you that evening- and you'll have paid for it whether you like it or not...
 Or say you arrive at your hotel and two doors down is the most gorgeous little creperie and you would much rather eat there.
 Well with anyone else you can't, because you've already paid for another 4-course meal at your hotel...
 You get the idea.
 Of course at every stop there is somewhere that will do you an evening meal - usually several and with a couple of exceptions you can eat at the hotel itself.
 When we use Chambre D'Hotes instead of hotels we only choose those that can offer an evening meal.
 In our experience these are stunning value - better than most restaurants and frequently cooked using produce from the owners garden or farm.